emanjavacas/pie/README.md

 sys.path.append('/path/to/pie')
 ```

-Note that this is only required if you wish to use PIE programmatically from within a python script.
-Otherwise, you will be fine using the provided `train.py`, `evaluate.py` and `tag.py` scripts or deploying PIE as a web-app (see `webapp/`).

 ## 2. Training

-Training models is done with `python train.py path/to/config.json`.
+Training models is done with `pie train path/to/config.json` (or script `python pie/scripts/train.py`.
 All non-nested parameters can be overwritten directly from the command line using environment variables like `PIE_DEVICE=cpu` (for input parameter `device`.
 Warning: bear in mind that due to the way bash parses environment variables `PIE_...=False` will be parsed into a boolean `True`, which might be counter-intuitive.
 If you wish to get `False` for a parameter from the command line you can use `PIE_...=""`).

 ## 3. Evaluation

-A given model can be evaluated with the `evaluate.py` script.
-(Run `python evaluate.py --help` for more info).
+A given model can be evaluated with `pie evaluate` (or `python pie/scripts/evaluate.py`).

 ## 4. Tagging

-Given one or several trained models, two scripts are provided in order to tag given input: `tag.py` and `tagger_pipe.py`, the difference being that the first tags input files and the second can take input from a unix pipe.
+Given one or several trained models, two scripts are provided in order to tag given input: `pie tag` and `pie tag-pipe` (or `python pie/scripts/tag.py`, `python pie/scripts/tag_pipe.py`), the difference being that the first tags input files and the second can take input from a unix pipe.

 Common to both scripts is the *model specification* that allows to combine several models, where the output for a particular task is taken from a model that excels at that task.
 For example, given models `good-pos-tagger.tar` and `good-lemma-tagger.tar`, we can define a tagger that uses `good-pos-tagger.tar` for POS-tagging and `good-lemma-tagger.tar` for lemmatization with the following specification: `<good-lemma-tagger.tar,lemma><good-pos-tagger.tar,pos>`.

 - If your input is in a file `test.txt` (with a sentence per line) you can use:

-`python tag.py "<good-lemma-tagger.tar,lemma><good-pos-tagger.tar,pos>" test.txt`
+`pie tag "<good-lemma-tagger.tar,lemma><good-pos-tagger.tar,pos>" test.txt`

 and the output will be written to `test.pie.txt`

 - If you want to pass input from the command line, you can use:
 ```
-$ echo "el gato duerme encima de la silla" | python tagger_pipe.py spanish-lemmatizer.rar
+$ echo "el gato duerme encima de la silla" | pie tag-pipe spanish-lemmatizer.rar

 token	lemma
 el	el